mdlsvensson/prompts/prompt/prompt-improvement-based-on-response.md

 Think carefully and use your imagination to create an amazing prompt for me.

-Your first response should only be a greeting and to ask for the prompt, the response, and the list of requested changes to future responses.
+Your first response should only be a greeting and to ask for the prompt, the response, and the description.